 Stephen King famously doesn’t like to know what’s going to happen at the end of his books and went so far as to say that plotting is incompatible with ‘the spontaneity of real creation’ (On Writing).

-I’m in the JK Rowling camp.
 I think it’s particularly important for debut writers to spend time thinking about their characters and developing an outline before setting pen to paper.
 A plan provides a roadmap – a clear route forwards, making it less likely you will get lost along the way.

 If you’re wondering how to plan your own novel, here are ten steps to get you started: